faizansaghir/crudProjectInSpringBoot/Readme.md

     <em>Note: Spring hits the DB for each login request, hence latest information from DB will be used without app restart.</em> <br><br>
 7. <strong>Spring Security Login Process</strong> <br>
    ![Spring Security Login Process](./img/springSecurityLoginProcess.PNG "springSecurityLoginProcess")
+8. <strong>Using Custom Tables In Spring Security</strong> <br>
+   To use custom tables in Spring security authentication, we need to update attributes of <code>UserDetailsManager</code>. <br>
+   <pre>Example:
+      // To tell Spring Security which query to use to retrieve users using username jdbcUserDetailsManager.setUsersByUsernameQuery(
+         "select user_id, pw, active from members where user_id=?"
+      );

+      // To tell Spring Security which query to use to retrieve authority specific to the username jdbcUserDetailsManager.setAuthoritiesByUsernameQuery(
+         "select user_id, role from roles where user_id=?"
+      );</pre>